 legal strategy and obviated the need for costly and time-consuming reevaluation."

-In order to substantiate the presence of "egregious" emotional distress, there must be supportive medical and/or psychological documentation.
-When there are a paucity of data concerning the severity of a client's condition, Dr. Lerner is frequently called upon to conduct a Forensic Psychological Evaluation.
+In order to substantiate the presence of egregious emotional distress, there must be supportive medical and/or psychological documentation.
+When there are a paucity of data concerning the severity and duration of a plaintiff's condition, Dr. Lerner may be called upon to conduct a Forensic Psychological Evaluation.

-Psychological evaluation provides attorneys with a comprehensive report focusing on the reason for referral, an extensive discussion regarding the event(s) that prompted the evaluation, the client's history, their mental status, a review of their functioning, objective psychometric test results, current symptomatology, diagnostic impressions, the proximate cause of the client's distress, the prognosis, etc.
+Psychological evaluation provides attorneys with a comprehensive report focusing on the reason for referral, an extensive discussion regarding the event(s) that prompted the evaluation, the plaintiff's history, their mental status, a review of their functioning, objective psychometric test results, current symptomatology, diagnostic impressions, the proximate cause of the plaintiff's distress, the prognosis, recommendations, etc.

-By obtaining clinical and empirical data, evaluation of the plaintiff can empower counsel to prove or disprove claims of egregious emotional distress.
+By obtaining clinical and objective (e.g., psychometric test) data, a forensic evaluation can empower counsel to prove or disprove claims of egregious emotional distress.

 • child abuse